On Graded Monads, Distributive Laws and Costrong Functors: Actegories and Costrong Functors

-Dually, an $\M$-costrong functor (or {\em colax morphism} of $\M$-actegories) is a functor $F:\A \to \B$ such that $F\op$ is a lax $\M$-morphism from $\A\op$ to ${\B}\op$.
-Explicitly, $F$ is equipped with a natural transformation in the opposite direction, denoted $\cst:F(M\cdot X) \to M\cdot F(X)$ and called {\em costrength}, satisfying diagrams dual to~\eqref{eq:lax-morphism}:

-Intuitively, if the strength of an $\M$-strong functor {\em pushes} the action inside the functor, $\M$-costrong functors have the opposite behaviour, namely they {\em pull out} the $\M$-action~\cite{HughesVollmerOrchard2021}.
-This makes costrong functors interesting for various coinduction principles (see Section~\ref{sec:costrong-stream} for a discussion).

-\begin{example} As mentioned at the beginning of this section, strong functors first appeared in enriched category theory.
-If $(\M,\otimes, I)$ is monoidal closed and enriched over itself via the internal hom, then an endofunctor on $\M$ is $\M$-strong if and only if it is an $\M$-enriched functor~\cite{Kock1972}.
-If $(\M,\otimes, I)$ is the cartesian closed category of sets and functions, then {\em any functor} on $\set$ is automatically $\set$-enriched, hence it is $(\set, \times, \one)$-strong and its strength is {\em unique}. \end{example}

 \begin{remark} The notions of {\em costrong functor} and {\em costrength} had first been considered, to the best of the authors' knowledge, in~\cite{BluteCockettSeely1997}, in the framework of (co)context categories.
-They subsequently had scarce appearances in the literature, usually focused on a specific actegory, e.g.~\cite{HansenKlin2011,HeunenKarvonen2015,McDermottUustalu2022}, and without a comprehensive analysis of their properties or potential applications.
-While far from being exhaustive, this work in progress aims to take a first step towards a detailed study of these concepts. \end{remark}
+They subsequently had scarce appearances in the literature, usually focused on a specific actegory, e.g.~\cite{HansenKlin2011,HeunenKarvonen2015,McDermottUustalu2022}, and without a comprehensive analysis of their properties or potential applications. \end{remark}

-A word of caution: the terms {\em costrong functor} and {\em costrength} have also been used to describe endofunctors on monoidal categories equipped with {\em right strenghts} $F(-)\otimes = \, \to F(-\otimes =)$.
+A word of caution: the terms {\em costrong functor} and {\em costrength} have also been used to describe endofunctors on monoidal categories equipped with {\em right strengths} $F(-)\otimes = \, \to F(-\otimes =)$.
 Given that such functors are not considered here, we believe there will be no confusion.

 An {\em $\M$-strong natural transformation} between $\M$-strong functors $(F,\st),(G,\st): \A \to \B$ is a natural transformation $\alpha:F \to G$ satisfying

 $\M$-costrong natural transformations between $\M$-costrong functors are defined similarly, by reversing the direction of the vertical arrows in the diagram above.